 Justicar, The Crusader’s Hammer

-Weapon (sword), legendary artifact (sentient, requires attunement from non-chaotic and non-evil creatures)
+Weapon (hammer), legendary artifact (sentient, requires attunement from non-chaotic and non-evil creatures)

-“Ah, the blade forged for a mighty paladin!
+“Ah, the hammer forged for a mighty paladin!
 Well, it was meant to be.
 Said paladin fell to a shadowy evil.
-In fact, the sword turned him and slayed him for his departure from good.
+In fact, the weapon turned him and slayed him for his departure from good.
 It was an epic tale spanning many planes.
-While distraught over this act, it has continued to see new swordsmen over ages, in hopes of finding a paragon of good to help use it for true justice.
+While distraught over this act, it has continued to see new warriors over ages, in hopes of finding a paragon of good to help use it for true justice.
 Many were adequate, but they never completed the journey it asked them to embark on.
 It can tell you more.
-The sword talks, by the way.”
+The hammer talks, by the way.”

 While the wielder remains attuned to Justicar, they may be granted a variety of abilities.